dobraczka/recite/docs/steps.md

 ### Build and publish

 Uses poetry's [publish](https://python-poetry.org/docs/cli/#publish) command to build your project and upload it to [PyPI](pypi.org).
 If you have `PYPI_TOKEN` as environment variable it will use token-based authentication.
-Else you will be prompted for the required values.
+Do NOT store this variable in any file that you version control (publicly).
+If this variable is not set you will be prompted for the required values.

 ### Remind you to create a github release